 Tengboche Monastery: A Spiritual Interlude

 Continuing along the trail, you’ll reach Tengboche, home to the renowned Tengboche Monastery.
 This iconic Buddhist monastery, perched at an altitude of 3,867 meters, is approximately 6 kilometers (3.7 miles) from Pangboche.
-The trek from Pangboche to Tengboche offers captivating views and takes approximately 2–3 hours to complete, depending on your pace.
+Pangboche to Tengboche offers captivating views and takes approximately 2–3 hours to complete, depending on your pace.

 The Enchanting Khumbu Valley